peter23/PicoFramework/README.md

 - `app/config` - configuration files
 - `app/config/db.php` - a database config
 - `app/config/paths.php` - a paths config
-- `app/config/qparam_controllers.php` - list of controllers that can accept a part of the route as a parameter (see below Routing)
 - `app/controllers` - controllers.
 Controllers paths are defining routes (see below Routing).
 - `app/controllers/_404.php` - 404 page
 - `app/controllers/_default.php` - a controller for "/".
 Basically it is optional file.